About Miami Valley Unitarian Universalist Fellowship

 We also have a dedicated team of staff members who are instrumental to the inner-workings of our fellowship.

 Visual art is important to us.
 Our sanctuary walls serve as a visual arts gallery with rotating shows of 2-dimensional art by local artists, both members of the Fellowship and from the community at large.

 Stay informed and connected in a variety of ways.
 We sponsor two Yahoo groups: MVUUF News and MVUUF Bulletin Board.
 In addition, we send a weekly email, the E-Blast, which has brief information about upcoming events.

 As with any non-profit organization, we survive on donations alone and give a portion of our offering to various agencies in the Dayton area.
-Learn more about online donations, pledging, and our endowment fund as well as how to earn money through Amazon and Kroger for our fellowship.
+Learn more about online donations, pledging, and our endowment fund as well as how to earn money through Amazon, Dorothy Lane Market, and Kroger for our fellowship.